 “This helps me build up a good rapport with my clients and to understand exactly what they are looking for.
 My aim with every job is to ensure that the project is produced to the very finest standard, with no hidden costs.
 My goal is for every client to want to come back to me for future projects or refer me on to their friends.”

-Outside of work, Kelvin is a keen sportsman and has played football at New Zealand representative level – although these days he’s more likely to be found out on the water kite-surfing or fishing.
+Outside of work, Kelvin is a keen sportsman and has played football at New Zealand representative level, although these days he’s more likely to be found fishing or mountain-biking.

 Variously working solo and in partnership, Michael earned a reputation for the quality of his work and insight with customers.
 A spell with a bespoke kitchen and furniture maker in his then home-town of Hebden Bridge led to him being approached by the prestigious English firm of Martin Moore.
 Leading a skilled team, Michael helped to set up a new workshop and craft their high-end range of kitchen and fitted furniture.

-Michael says he is pleased to be working with Atkinson’s Innovative Interiors because "it offers me this extraordinary opportunity to work alongside New Zealand craftspeople and to share our collective vision and expertise.
+Michael says he is pleased to be working as a contractor to Atkinson’s Innovative Interiors because, "It offers me this extraordinary opportunity to work alongside New Zealand craftspeople and to share our collective vision and expertise.
 I admire Kelvin’s attention to detail and passion for quality.
 Working with Atkinson’s Innovative Interiors is a chance to offer customers the excellence and skill that ought to be the hallmark of any work in New Zealand’s very special woods.”